blakgeek/cordova-plugin-revmob/README.md

 # RevMob Plugin For Cordova
-Add support for RevMob Ads to your Cordova and Phonegap based mobile apps.
+Adds support for RevMob Ads to your Cordova and Phonegap based mobile apps.
-This plugin was originally supposed to just wrap the [RevMob PhoneGap Cordova SDK](http://sdk.revmobmobileadnetwork.com/phonegap_cordova.html) to automate the manual installation steps.
-But the banner support was lacking so I decided to enhanced it.
+I created this because the official Phonegap/Cordova SDK from RevMob is let's say lacking and requires too many manual steps.

 ## How do I install it? ##